Tom Bridges: Early military career

 After graduating from the Royal Military Academy, Woolwich, Bridges joined the Royal Artillery as a second lieutenant on 19 February 1892, and soon served in India and Nyasaland (now Malawi).
 He was promoted to lieutenant on 19 February 1895, and was seconded to the Central Africa Regiment from July to November 1899.

 In 1899 he transferred to South Africa to serve in the Second Boer War.
 Attached to the Imperial Light Horse, he took part in the relief of Ladysmith, and received the rank of captain supernumerary to the establishment on 5 April 1900.
 For a few months in 1901 he was in command of two West Australian Mounted infantry contingents, and was severely wounded.
 He was confirmed as captain in the Royal Artillery on 8 January 1902, and served in South Africa till the end of the war in June 1902, after which he left Cape Town in SS Plassy in August, returning to Southampton the following month.
 For his war service, he was mentioned in dispatches, including the final despatch by Lord Kitchener dated 23 June 1902, and received a brevet promotion as major on 22 August 1902.

 Later that year saw him leave the United Kingdom for Berbera, where he took charge of Guns in a Flying Column serving in Somaliland.
-Promoted from supernumerary captain and brevet major in July 1904, in 1908, he became the chief instructor at the Cavalry School at Netheravon.
+Promoted from supernumerary captain and brevet major in July 1904, and to captain on 3 June 1908, in 1908 he became the chief instructor at the Cavalry School at Netheravon.
 Seeking a more rapid promotion in the army, Bridges transferred to the 4th Queen's Own Hussars in 1909, attaining the substantive rank of major.
 He was appointed military attaché to the Low Countries and Scandinavia between 1910 and 1914.